Blog Home

 <h2 id="SMS">What is SMS?</h2>

 SMS stands for Short Message Service.
-It is more commonly known as a standard text message exchanged between mobile phone users.
+It is commonly known as a standard text message between mobile phone users.
 While many people refer to various mobile messaging types as texts, SMS is defined as 160-character, text-only messages sent via a cellular network.
-For example, Apple’s iMessage is not an SMS message because it is sent via Wi-Fi or data instead of a cellular network.
+For example, Apple’s iMessage is not an SMS message because it can be sent via Wi-Fi or data instead of a cellular network.

 The first SMS message, which read Merry Christmas, was sent in 1992.
 SMS has since become the most widely used texting technology despite a growing number of ways to exchange digital messages.